anupghosh-git/MongoDB_Aggregation/README.md

   - $project, $sort, $count, $merge
 - MongoDB can perform complex analysis.
 - Aggregation process is built in stages.
-- outcome can be quaried or stored in another collection($merge)
+- outcome can be quaried or stored in another collection($merge).